ibm-cloud-docs/apps/secapps.md

 ```
 {: codeblock}

 OpenSSL SHA-512 implementation depends on compiler support for 64-bit integer type.
-You can use the SHA-1 option for applications that have compatibility issues with the SHA-256 certificate.
+You can use the SHA-1 option for apps that have compatibility issues with the SHA-256 certificate.
 {: tip}

 ### Required CSR contents